raspberrypilearning/blender-party-monkey/en/step_1.md

 If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/blender-party-monkey/print){:target="_blank"}.

 Use the link in the footer to access the GitHub repository for this project, which contains all resources (including an example finished project) in the 'en/resources' folder.

+If you prefer, you can watch the whole resource as a video tutorial

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8TXPfOx8jNE?rel=0" frameborder="0" allowfullscreen></iframe>